NVIDIA/warp/README.md

 Enabling the extension will automatically install and initialize the Warp Python module inside the Kit Python environment.

 If the Warp extension is not visible, (e.g.: for in public or non-daily builds) then you need to add the NVIDIA internal extension registry to your extensions settings: `omniverse://kit-extensions.ov.nvidia.com/exts/kit/default`.

-## Documentation

-Please refer to the project [documentation](https://mmacklin.gitlab-master-pages.nvidia.com/warp/) for detailed API and language reference.

-Please see `#omni-warp` on Slack for discussion and reporting bugs.

 ## Source